 KEEPING THE INFORMATION UP TO DATE AND ACCURATE

-Please keep us informed if your personal information changes during the terms of your application.
-This is important so we can ensure that the information we hold about you is correct and up date.
+Please keep us informed if your Personal Information changes during your application.
+This is important so we can ensure that the information we hold about you is correct and up to date.

 YOUR RIGHTS AND CHOICES